[AWS] Quickly create auto-scaling using AWS CLI!

 aws autoscaling create-launch-configuration \ --launch-configuration-name [Name of the launch configuration] \ --image-id [AMI ID of the AMI to use] \ --security-groups [List of security groups to apply] \ --instance-type [Type of EC2 instance to launch]

-There is nothing to be particularly careful about with the above command, but when setting up security groups, you need to list multiple "sg-xxxxxxx"s separated by spaces.
+There's nothing particularly noteworthy about the command above, but when configuring security groups, you need to list multiple "sg-xxxxxxx" entries separated by spaces.

-If you are creating a shell script in bash, you can do it as follows.
+If you're writing a shell script in bash, you can do it like this:

 sg=( "sg-xxxxxxx1" "sg-xxxxxxx2" "sg-xxxxxxx3" ) aws autoscaling create-launch-configuration \ --launch-configuration-name hogehoge \ --image-id ami-xxxxxxxx \ --security-groups ${sg[@]} \ --instance-type t2.micro